-Which stores offer credit cards?
+What clothing stores have credit cards?

 These days, most clothing stores will be more than happy to get you sign on the dotted line to open an account.
-In fact, they often offer various bonuses and rewards for doing so, such as getting money off your next purchase or being offered a free gift.
+In fact, they often offer various bonuses and rewards for doing so.
+Such as getting money off your next purchase or being offered a free gift.

 To find out if your favourite clothing store offers a credit card or account system, just give them a call or enquire within when you visit there next.